dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 outputs: ["Reveal"]
 draft: false
 ---
-# How to do code reviews
+# Why and how to do code reviews

 ---